 It's the best of summertime grilling, except all year long.
-Here is the perfect seasoning for grilled haddock, chicken or pork so you can channel those warm weather grilling vibes 365 days a year.
+Here is the perfect Seasoning for Grilled Haddock Recipe!
+Bonus: it's great on chicken or pork, too, so you can channel those warm weather grilling vibes 365 days a year.

-This grilled fish recipe is based on an old family recipe for seasoning grilled chicken.
-Affectionately titled "Grandpa Michels Chicken" or GMC in my house, this flavor combination was the taste of summer when I was growing up.
+This tasty grilled fish dish is based on an old family recipe for seasoning grilled chicken.
+The distinctive flavor combination was the taste of summer when I was growing up.

 Full measurements and directions included in the printable recipe card below.